GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a GMC Yukon are $1,008 a year with full coverage.
-Comprehensive insurance costs an estimated $180 each year, collision insurance costs $202, and liability is $468.
-Liability-only insurance costs around $518 a year, and high-risk driver insurance costs $2,162 or more.
-Teen drivers pay the most at up to $4,034 a year.
+Estimated insurance rates for a GMC Yukon are $1,008 a year for full coverage.
+Comprehensive insurance costs around $180 a year, collision costs $202, and liability is $468.
+Liability-only coverage costs around $518 a year, with high-risk coverage costing $2,162 or more.
+Teen drivers pay the most at $4,034 a year or more.

 Average premium for full coverage: $1,008

-Rates are based on $500 physical damage deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Rates include averaging for all U.S. states and Yukon models.
+Prices include $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all states and Yukon trim levels.

 Insurance Price Range by Risk and Coverage

-For a driver in their 40's, insurance rates for a GMC Yukon range from as low as $518 for a discount liability-only rate to a high rate of $2,162 for a policy for a high-risk driver.
+Using a middle-aged driver as an example, insurance rates for a GMC Yukon go from as low as $518 for your basic liability-only policy to a high of $2,162 for a high-risk driver policy.

 Insurance Price Range by Location

-Choosing to live in a large city can make a big difference on car insurance rates.
-More rural locations are statistically proven to have a lower frequency of collision claims than larger metro areas.
-The graphic below illustrates how location helps determine insurance prices.
+Choosing to live in a large city can have significant affects on auto insurance rates.
+Areas with sparse population are statistically proven to have a lower frequency of accident claims than larger metro areas.

-These rate differences demonstrate why all drivers should compare rates quotes for a targeted area and risk profile, instead of making a decision based on price averages.
+These rate differences show why it is important to compare rates quotes for a specific zip code and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.